 After a long silence, Lester said, “Stool is underrated.”

-“Just like I don’t want to hear about one’s religion or one’s sexual preferences, I certainly don’t want to hear about one's stool or that one passes stool every day.
-But there is no sense in denying the importance of one's gastrointestinal tract in all its aspects.
-And we're not just talking about taste buds here, which are featured on TV commercials and therefore permissible.
-No. I'm talking about Bowel Movements, capital B, capital M. And we don’t discuss bowel movements.
-Bowel movements are taboo.
-They’ll mention the word constipation on commercials but . . .”
+“Just like I don’t want to hear about religion or sexual preferences, I don’t want to hear about stool or how a person passes their stool.
+But on the other hand, there is no sense in denying the importance of the gastrointestinal tract in every day life.
+We're not just talking taste buds on TV commercials, permissible to discuss.
+We’re talking Bowel Movements with a capital B, capital M. We don’t discuss bowel movements, ever notice that, Estelle?”

 “Is this?”
 Roddy Granger began.